 What is required is an email security paradigm updated to detect today’s threats, and the massive migration to cloud platforms like Office 365 has given us just such a new opportunity.
 They provide APIs that enable us to deploy security directly into the mailbox, giving us a new security tool and creating an emerging category of product called Inbox Detection & Response.

-Inbox Detection & Response (IDR) can protect against new threats by continuously scanning every email in every user’s mailbox, checking and rechecking everything that has made it past the gateway.
-It can also go beyond the usual security approach of inspecting objects for threats and adds a totally new dimension to email security, by monitoring behaviors and user interactions in the mailbox and then, through the judicious application of "Big Data" techniques, identifying anomalies.
+While Microsoft Safe Links is a capable feature from Microsoft Defender, it can not guarantee full protection.
+Adding another layer of security like Inbox Detection & Response (IDR) can protect against new threats by continuously scanning every email in every user’s mailbox, checking and rechecking everything that has made it past the gateway.
+It can also go beyond the usual security approach of inspecting objects for threats and adds a totally new dimension to email security, by monitoring behaviors and user interactions in the mailbox and then, through the judicious application of “Big Data” techniques, identifying anomalies.
 This adds context to an email and paints a much richer picture for evaluation.

 Best of all, if a new threat is discovered at any time, since it has “hooks” into every user inbox, IDR can automatically delete every copy across every mailbox.
 This automatic remediation removes the burden on the email administrator or security analyst, seriously reduces the cost to respond, and massively reduces the feared “window of vulnerability” caused by malicious emails lingering for lengthy periods within the reach of users.